legzo/pages/index.md

 *#kotlin #observableplot #dataviz*

 In the 2021-22 season, the french rugby union championship was uncertain until the last minutes of play.
 I was curious to see how the rankings evolved minute by minute during the last games of the season.
-So I got the data from a website, wrangled it in kotlin and exported it as json, to be plotted with <a href="https://observablehq.com/@observablehq/plot" target="top">Observable Plot</a>.
+So I got the data from a website, wrangled it in kotlin and exported it as json, to be plotted with [Observable Plot](https://observablehq.com/@observablehq/plot).

 <img src="touch-pause-engage.png" alt="touch-pause-engage" width="600"/>